agentii-ai/sales-ai-kit/.saleskit/templates/plan-template.md

 **Branch**: `[###-feature-name]` | **Date**: [DATE] | **Spec**: [link] **Input**: Feature specification from `/specs/[###-feature-name]/spec.md`

 **Note**: This template is filled in by the `/saleskit.plan` command.
-See `.specify/templates/commands/plan.md` for the execution workflow.
+The execution workflow is defined in `.saleskit/templates/commands/saleskit.plan.md` and copied to your agent's command directory during `sales init`.

 ## Summary